A Parameter-Free Tour of the Binary Black Hole Population: The Compact Binary Population as an Autoregressive Process

 where $\Psi(\ln m)$ is an autoregressive process in $\ln m$ of order $p=1$.
 This implies that, if we know the merger rate $\mathcal{R}_{i-1}$ at one mass location, then we take the rate at a new location $\ln m_i$ to be probabilistically given by the relation

 for some choice of $c_i$ and $w_i$ (discussed further below).
-The quantity $r$ sets the mean of this process; it is the \textit{departures} from $\ln r$ that are described via an AR(1) model.
+The quantity $r$ sets the mean merger rate; it is the \textit{departures} from $\ln r$ that are described via an AR(1) model.
 Note also that it is the \textit{log} of the merger rate, not the merger rate itself, that is modeled as an AR(1) process.
-This guarantees that predicted merger rates are everywhere positive, but has the downside that our inferred merger rate can never strictly go to $\mathcal{R} = 0$ (corresponding to $\ln\mathcal{R}\to-\infty$); see Appendix~\ref{app:inference-details}.
+This choice guarantees that predicted merger rates are everywhere positive, but has the downside that our inferred merger rate can never strictly go to $\mathcal{R} = 0$ (corresponding to $\ln\mathcal{R}\to-\infty$); see Appendix~\ref{app:inference-details}.

 We take $c_i$ and $w_i$ to be of the form

 and

 where $\Delta_i = \ln m_i - \ln m_{i-1}$ is the distance between mass locations and $n_i$ is a random variable drawn from a unit normal distribution: $n_i\sim N(0,1)$.
 The parameter $\sigma$ functions to rescale the random variable $n_i$ and thus controls the allowed variance of the merger rate.
 The parameter $\tau$, meanwhile, defines the mass scale over which the mass spectrum remains significantly correlated with itself.
 In the limit that $\Delta_i \ll \tau$, Eq.~\eqref{eq:mass-ar1} demands that $\ln\mathcal{R}_i \to \ln\mathcal{R}_{i-1}$.
 And in the opposite limit that $\Delta_i \gg \tau$, we instead have $\ln \mathcal{R}_i$ drawn randomly from $N(\ln r,\sigma)$, with no memory of earlier merger rate values.
 The exact forms of Eqs.~\eqref{eq:c} and \eqref{eq:w} are chosen to ensure that $\sigma^2$ and $\tau$ indeed control the variance and autocorrelation length of the process; see Appendices~\ref{app:ar-appendix} and \ref{app:inference-details} for more information about these expressions.